 One Redditor responded to the same question by saying, "One technique is masturbation.
 Not too long before you plan on having activities but not too close that you haven't recovered yet."

 In response to the question, "Beating premature ejaculation?
 Anyone?" one Reddit user said, "I'm not a big proponent of just jerking an hour or two prior as that inhibits my drive too much."

 Improving your cardio health won’t bring instant success like a premature ejaculation sprays can, but it will increase your stamina and blood flow which will help you not only help you last longer during sex, but it can also help you achieve stronger erections.

 At the same time, a study conducted by the ISSM showed that improving your heart health betters every aspect of your bodily functioning, including how you perform during sex.

 Better yet, improving your cardio health can drastically increase the odds that you’ll have a satisfying sex life for many years to come.

-Whether you hope to tone up some or lose your belly fat, this will help your sexual ability too.
+Whether you hope to tone up some or lose your belly fat, this will help your overall sexual health too.

-Just how can you improve your cardio health?
-Any type of exercise that raises your heart rate is a great start.
-This could include:
+Just how can you improve your sexual health?
+Any type of exercise that raises your heart rate and increases blood flow is a great place to start.